Valentine’s Day Chocolate = Heart Strong?

 - Give Your Heart a Helping Hand with Chiropractic Care

 - 9 Ways to Support Your Heart and Have a Fun Valentine’s Day

 Flowers and chocolate.
 Quick: What holiday does that bring to mind?

-You probably guessed Valentine’s Day, and science supports your choice if you gift your significant other or your mother: Roses and chocolate are likely to be evaluated more positively during this mid-February holiday compared with other times of the year.
+You probably guessed Valentine’s Day, and science supports your choice.
+If you gift your significant other or your mother roses and chocolate, you’ll love to know that they are likely to be evaluated more positively during this mid-February holiday compared with other times of the year.

 In fact, people spend about $1.7 billion on chocolates and $2.1 billion on flowers around Valentine’s Day, which also ranks highest among American holidays for flower purchases.